The World Bucket ListThe World Bucket List

 Zorbing is a newly developed sport that has become quite popular worldwide but whose roots date back to New Zealand.

 The sport of zorbing involves participants tumbling down hillsides and slopes in a large inflatable orb of transparent plastic, often with quite hilarious results.
+It is a farcy from extreme sports and would certainly fall into the category of safest sports.

 7. Chess Boxing – a strange hybrid sport